commonprefix/website/blog/battle-of-blockchains.md

 dynamic network as Bitcoin but without relying on cumulative work?
 We assert that the answer to this question is no. To capture the fundamental difference across these mechanisms, consider the following thought
-experiment: *Given the public key that will win the lottery for proposing the next block, what is the required computational overhead to actually produce the next block?*
+experiment: *Given the key pair that will win the lottery for proposing the next block, what is the required computational overhead to actually produce the next block?*